 Open Range is owned by Jayco which is owned by Thor.
 The Highlander toy haulers come in at a lower price point than most.
 Jayco is known for employing Amish people on the assembly lilnes, and they really do.
 We saw their buggies in the parking lot and driving around the area.

-From what we saw, all fifth wheel trailers and toy haulers are in a very similar way that aims towards a specific price point.
+From what we saw, all fifth wheel trailers and toy haulers at each given price point are very similar.
 I don’t know that there is much quality difference from one mass market brand to the next since it seems the same overall manufacturing methods and materials are used in all the brands.
 Certain features are given different names in the marketing literature to distinguish each brand, but it often boils down to the same basic things.

 I was astonished when our guide pulled out an 8′ wide roll of a material that looked like aluminum foil and said it gave their trailer an extra R-14 of insulation throughout.
 All I could think is that there are aspects of RV manufacturing that are pure smoke and mirrors, and to me this was one of them.

 This metal foil has been used to produce great insulating R factors in certain scenarios, but it has to have at least two inches of air on either side of it, among other things, for the insulating properties to work.
 When it is installed in such a way that is is flush up against the other layers of material in the wall or ceiling, that big R-factor vanishes.

 Some of what we saw made it obvious why customers often have so many problems with their RVs, but our visit to the MORryde plant was an immersion in quality, much like our factory tours at Trojan Battery and B&W Hitches in the past.
 They had a cool toy hauler out front with their logo on it that was used for trade shows.